Washington University Bears: Francis Field

 Washington University in St. Louis is home of Francis Field, the main stadium of the 1904 Summer Olympics.
 Francis Field is also home of the football, soccer, and track and field teams.

 Washington University Field House

 The Washington University Field House is a 3,000-seat, 17250 sqft, multi-purpose arena located on the Wash U. campus.
 The Field House serves as the home for Bears men's and women's basketball teams and the volleyball team.

 Kelly Field

 Kelly Field serves as the home for Washington University Bears baseball.

 Francis Gymnasium

 Francis Gymnasium was built for the 1904 World's Fair and 1904 Summer Olympics and is currently part of the Athletic Complex.
-It now houses Millstone pool, an Olympic sized pool constructed in 1985.
+It now houses Millstone pool; built in 1985, the Millstone pool is an 8-lane pool with an adjustable bulkhead making it from 25 yards to 25 meters in length.